 The Master of Science Thesis is a degree program that is well suited for students pursuing a career in academia or industry with a research component.
 MS Thesis students choose from focus areas in air quality, biomedical, design, energy and environment, materials, mechanics of materials, microsystems, and robotics/control.
-With support from the research advisor, students in this program have the option of smoothly transitioning in the PhD program.
+With support from the research advisor, students in this program have the option of smoothly transitioning into the PhD program.

 If a student plans to earn a master's degree and then immediately continue on to a PhD, they can apply directly to the PhD program; it is not necessary to earn a master's degree separately.